 - inserting ventilation tubes (grommets) – these are inserted into your ear to reduce the changes in pressure that cause Ménière's disease

-- injecting steroid medication through the eardrum – this is a newer type of treatment and there is only limited evidence to suggest it is effective
+- injecting steroid medication through the eardrum – although there's only limited evidence to suggest that this is an effective treatment

-- micropressure therapy – a newer type of treatment with little evidence regarding its safety and effectiveness – grommets are inserted into your ear and are attached to a small pressure generator for a few minutes, several times a day, to alter the pressure in the inner ear
+- micropressure therapy – a newer type of treatment with little evidence regarding its safety and effectiveness; grommets are inserted into your ear and attached to a small pressure generator for a few minutes, several times a day, to alter the pressure in the inner ear

 The National Institute for Health and Care Excellence (NICE) has more information on micropressure therapy for Ménière's disease.

 In selectively destructive surgery, the balance part of the inner ear is destroyed with a medicine called gentamicin.
 This is injected through the ear drum (the thin layer of tissue separating the outer ear from the middle ear) and enters the labyrinth (the system of tubes in the inner ear).

 Gentamicin should mainly damage the balance part of your ear, but there's a risk it could damage your hearing as well.

 Some surgeons prefer to apply the gentamicin directly to the inner ear during a minor operation.
 This means they can control the exact dose of gentamicin that enters your ear.